sei-noconnor/crucible-appliance/docs/docs/crucible.md

 ## Crucible apps

-The following Foundry applications are loaded on this appliance:
+The following Crucible applications are loaded on this appliance:

 | location                     | api                     | description                                                                                                                                                      |
 | ---------------------------- | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |